codypearce/css-questions/README.md

 # [CSS Questions](http://cssquestions.io/)

-A list of 140 CSS questions.
+A list of 140 CSS questions and answers.
 Written while reading the MDN CSS docs.

-## Sample
+## Examples

-1. Does the proximity of an element to another element have any effect on levels of specificity?
+Does the proximity of an element to another element have any effect on levels of specificity?

-2. What does LVHA mean in CSS?
+What does LVHA mean in CSS?

-...

-78. What does :not(*) select?
+What does :not(*) select?

-79. What are the named default animation timing functions?
+What are the three parameters the clamp() function takes?

 ## API